How to Open a Swiss Bank Account as an American

 Which Swiss Banks Accept Americans?

-FATCA compliance is expensive for Swiss banks, and institutions serving only a few U.S. account holders sometimes decide the regulatory cost exceeds the revenue.
+FATCA compliance costs Swiss banks money, and institutions serving only a few U.S. account holders sometimes decide the regulatory burden exceeds the revenue.
 Several smaller Swiss banks stopped accepting Americans entirely after FATCA took effect in 2014.
-Banks that continue to serve U.S. persons are generally larger institutions with dedicated compliance infrastructure.
+Banks that continue to serve U.S. persons are generally larger institutions with dedicated compliance departments.

-UBS is the largest Swiss bank by assets and maintains FATCA compliance systems for U.S. account holders.
-Other private banks and wealth management institutions accept Americans on a case-by-case basis, typically requiring higher minimum balances to justify the compliance burden.
-Working with an attorney or trustee company that maintains existing Swiss banking relationships is the most reliable path to identifying institutions that will accept the account.
+UBS, now the largest Swiss bank by assets after absorbing Credit Suisse in 2023, maintains full FATCA compliance infrastructure for U.S. account holders.
+Other private banks and wealth management institutions accept Americans on a case-by-case basis, typically requiring higher minimum balances to offset the compliance cost.
+Working with an attorney or trustee company that maintains existing Swiss banking relationships is the most reliable way to identify institutions that will accept the account.

-Swiss banks conduct enhanced due diligence on U.S. applicants.
-Required documents include a certified passport copy, proof of residential address, and a detailed source-of-funds declaration explaining the origin of the money being deposited.
+Swiss banks conduct enhanced due diligence on U.S. applicants beyond what domestic banks require.
+The standard documentation package includes a certified passport copy, proof of residential address, and a detailed source-of-funds declaration explaining the origin of the money being deposited.
 Applicants must also provide a completed IRS Form W-9 for FATCA classification and professional references from their attorney or accountant.

-Banks may request additional documentation depending on the complexity of the account holder’s financial situation.
 Business owners and individuals with multiple income sources face more detailed questioning about the origin and flow of funds.
+Banks may request corporate financial statements, tax returns, or transaction histories to verify that deposited funds trace to legitimate sources.

-Swiss bank account opening follows a structured sequence.
-The first step is identifying a bank that accepts U.S. persons and meets the account holder’s banking needs.
-An attorney or trustee with existing Swiss banking relationships can match the account holder with an appropriate institution.
+A Swiss bank account opening begins with identifying a bank that accepts U.S. persons and meets the account holder’s banking needs.
+An attorney or trustee with existing Swiss banking relationships can match the account holder with an appropriate institution and handle the initial introduction.

 Most Swiss banks now permit remote account opening for non-resident Americans.
 The entire process—from application to funding—can be completed without traveling to Switzerland.
 Documentation is submitted electronically or by courier, and identity verification may be handled through video conferencing or notarized documents.

-Private banks serving ultra-high-net-worth individuals sometimes still prefer an initial in-person meeting.
-For accounts opened through an offshore trust, the trustee company in the Cook Islands or Nevis manages the banking relationship directly, which eliminates the need for the U.S. person to interact with the Swiss bank at all.
+Some private banks serving ultra-high-net-worth individuals still prefer an initial in-person meeting.
+When an offshore trust holds the account, the trustee company manages the banking relationship directly, and the U.S. person never needs to interact with the Swiss bank.

-The banking relationship itself has modest setup costs if the account holder already has an offshore entity.
-Attorney fees for account selection, documentation, and bank coordination typically run $3,000 to $5,000.
+Swiss account banking fees are modest if the account holder already has an offshore entity in place.
+Attorney fees for bank selection, documentation preparation, and bank coordination typically run $3,000 to $5,000.

 A Swiss bank account creates no tax advantage for a U.S. person.
-All income earned in the account is taxable in the United States in the year earned, regardless of whether it is withdrawn.
+All income earned in the account—interest, dividends, capital gains—is taxable in the United States in the year earned, regardless of whether it is withdrawn.
 The FBAR is required when aggregate foreign account balances exceed $10,000 at any point during the year.
 Form 8938 is required when total foreign financial assets exceed $50,000 for single filers or $100,000 for joint filers at year-end.

 Swiss banks require U.S. account holders to provide a signed IRS Form W-9 at account opening and periodically thereafter.
 Refusing to provide the W-9 is grounds for the bank to close the account.
-The bank uses this form to classify the account holder under FATCA and report account information directly to the IRS, independent of the account holder’s own tax filings.
+The bank uses the W-9 to classify the account holder under FATCA and report account information directly to the IRS, independent of the account holder’s own tax filings.
+A CPA handles the annual filing requirements.

-Swiss bank accounts are most appropriate for U.S. persons with liquid assets of $500,000 or more who want institutional-grade banking, multi-currency capability, and access to international investment management.
-The combination of a Swiss custodial account with a Cook Islands trust provides both banking quality and legal protection—the trust provides the protective architecture, and the Swiss bank provides the custodial environment.
+Swiss bank accounts are most appropriate for U.S. persons with liquid assets of $1 million or more who want institutional-grade banking, multi-currency capability, and access to international investment management.
+The combination of a Swiss custodial account with a Cook Islands trust provides both banking quality and legal protection.
+The trust provides the asset protection architecture, and the Swiss bank provides the custodial environment.

 Gideon Alper